 On February 22, 2022, the Company entered into an exclusive, world-wide, royalty-bearing license from Johns Hopkins University (JHU) for the use of an improved formulation of Mebendazole for the treatment of any human cancer or neoplastic disease.
 This formulation shows potent activity in animal models of different types of cancer and has been evaluated in a Phase I clinical trial in patients with high-grade glioma (NCT01729260).
 The trial, an open-label dose-escalation study, assessed the safety and efficacy of the improved formulation with adjuvant temozolomide in 24 patients with newly diagnosed gliomas.
 Investigators observed no dose-limiting toxicity in patients receiving all but the highest tested dose (200mg/kg/day).
 Four of the 15 patients receiving the maximum tested dose of 200mg/kg/day experienced dose-limiting toxicity, all of which were reversed by decreasing or eliminating the dose given.
-There were no serious adverse events attributed to mebendazole at any dose during the trial.
-41.7% of patients who received mebendazole were alive at two years after enrollment, and 25% were alive at four years (Gallia et al., 2021).
+There were no serious adverse events attributed to Mebendazole at any dose during the trial.
+41.7% of patients who received Mebendazole were alive at two years after enrollment, and 25% were alive at four years (Gallia et al., 2021).

 The license covers six (6) issued patents and one (1) pending application.
-In consideration of the rights granted to the Company under the License Agreement JHU will receive a staggered Upfront License Fee of \$250,000.
+In consideration of the rights granted to the Company under the License Agreement, JHU will receive a staggered Upfront License Fee of \$250,000.
+The initial payment for \$50,000 was paid and the remaining balance of \$200,000 was paid after the Company completed its IPO.
 The Company will also reimburse JHU for previously incurred and ongoing patent costs.
 Under the terms of the License Agreement, JHU will be entitled to three and one-half percent (3.5%) royalty on net sales by the Company.
 In addition, the Company is required to pay JHU minimum annual royalty payments of \$5,000 for 2023, \$10,000 for 2024, \$20,000 for 2025, \$30,000 for 2026 and \$50,000 for 2027 and each year after until the first commercial sale after which the annual minimum royalty shall be \$250,000.
 The license agreement also contains milestone payments for clinical development steps through the approval of an NDA and commercialization.
-The license covers six (6) issued patents and one (1) pending application.
-In consideration of the rights granted to the Company under the License Agreement JHU will receive a staggered Upfront License Fee of \$250,000.
-The initial payment for \$50,000 was paid and the remaining balance of \$200,000 was paid after the Company completed its IPO.
-As of June 30, 2023 and December 31, 2022, the balance of accrued expense related to this license agreement was \$5,000 and \$242,671, respectively.
+As of September 30, 2023 and December 31, 2022, the balance of accrued expense related to this license agreement was \$7,500 and \$242,671, respectively.
 The Company assessed whether the license should be capitalized and determined that the licensed program is in the early stage and therefore may not be recoverable; the Company expensed the license fee and will expense development costs until commercial viability is likely.